MaiLyLe/react-states-props/README.md

 ## 5. Toggle Theme 🌗

 **Goal:**
 Build a component that switches between light and dark mode.
+Please only change some text and bg color in THIS component.
+It doesn't have to be reflected throughout the App.

 **Instructions:**
 - Use a `darkMode` boolean state.